Get a quote online

 But still can haunt you most!"

-A humorous poem can be a beautiful way to celebrate your Father’s personality.
-However, it’s worth considering the setting.
-It might bring comfort and smiles at a small family gathering, but a more traditional reading may feel right for a formal service.
+A humorous poem can be a lovely way to celebrate your father’s unique personality.
+That said, it’s worth thinking about the setting.
+Light-hearted words might feel just right at a small family gathering, while a more traditional reading may suit a formal service better.

-If you’re looking for more guidance on finding the right words, our guide to what to say when someone dies may be helpful.
+If you’re looking for more guidance on finding the right words, take a look at our free guide to what to say when someone dies

 Bereavement verses for Dad